cnuland/hello-chris-llm-d/blog/kv-cache-aware-routing.md

 ## What Is llm-d?

-**llm-d (Large Language Model Disaggregator)** is an open source project built by Red Hat and the AI infrastructure community to manage large-scale LLM inference using cloud-native patterns. llm-d introduces:
+**llm-d** is an open source project built by Red Hat and the AI infrastructure community to manage large-scale LLM inference using cloud-native patterns. llm-d introduces:

 - Disaggregated **prefill and decode** workloads
 - **Multi-model** and multi-tenant isolation